MarioPisaturo/my-personal-website/readme.md

 ## First steps

-- Search and replace 'eleventy-excellent.netlify.app' with your own domain.
+- Search and replace '/mariopisaturo.netlify.app/' with your own domain.
 - Set your icons in assets/images/favicon
 - edit meta data in \_data/meta.js
 - edit your social media in \_data/social.js and \_includes/icons.
 Icons must be prefixed with "social-".